 There are two forms of AMD, dry AMD and wet AMD.
 Dry AMD can progress to wet AMD.
-Although dry AMD is the most common form of AMD, there are no therapies approved by the U.S. Food and Drug Administration or European Medicines Agency to treat this condition.
-We are currently developing our product candidate Zimura as a monotherapy for the treatment of GA, a form of dry AMD, as well as in combination with anti-VEGF drugs for the treatment of wet AMD.
+Although dry AMD is the most common form of AMD, there are no therapies approved by the FDA or European Medicines Agency, or EMA, to treat this condition.
+We are currently developing our product candidate Zimura as a monotherapy for the treatment of GA, a form of dry AMD, as well as in combination with an anti-VEGF drug for the treatment of wet AMD.
 Zimura is an inhibitor of complement factor C5, a protein that is associated with complement mediated inflammation and cell damage, which we believe may be involved in the development and progression of dry AMD and wet AMD.
-We have completed a multicenter, uncontrolled, open-label Phase 1/2a clinical trial of Zimura monotherapy for the treatment of GA, a multicenter, uncontrolled, open-label, ascending dose and parallel group Phase 1/2a clinical trial of Zimura administered in combination with Lucentis for the treatment of wet AMD and a very small, uncontrolled, open-label Phase 2a clinical trial investigating Zimura's potential role when administered in combination with anti-VEGF drugs for the treatment of polypoidal choroidal vasculopathy, or PCV, which is considered a subtype of wet AMD, in patients who do not respond adequately to treatment with anti-VEGF monotherapy or for whom anti-VEGF monotherapy fails.
-Currently, we have the following ongoing clinical trials for Zimura:
+We have completed a multicenter, uncontrolled, open-label Phase 1/2a clinical trial of Zimura monotherapy for the treatment of GA, a multicenter, uncontrolled, open-label, ascending dose and parallel group Phase 1/2a clinical trial of Zimura administered in combination with Lucentis for the treatment of wet AMD and a very small, uncontrolled, open-label Phase 2a clinical trial investigating Zimura's potential role when administered in combination with an anti-VEGF drug for the treatment of IPCV, in patients who do not respond adequately to treatment with anti-VEGF monotherapy or for whom anti-VEGF monotherapy fails.
+A recent peer-reviewed publication cited the role of anti-VEGF therapy in complement activation.
+We believe that supplementing anti-VEGF therapy with an anti-complement such as Zimura in wet AMD may have the potential to further enhance the efficacy of anti-VEGF monotherapy and decrease its potentially unwanted side effects.